 The hock of a pig is one of the cheaper cuts; for some reason people want ham or braised ribs.
 Take advantage of it.
 I have just paid roughly $1 per pound for an eisbein; of course there's a big bone, but that goes first for a soup, and then to the dogs.
 Nothing is wasted.

-Whether to get a smoked hock or not is controversial.
+Whether to have your hock smoked or not is controversial.
 Like all processed meat the indications are that it is one of the many causes of neoplasms.
 Like bacon, keep it for special occasions.